 There are some extra challenges when traveling with asthma.
-The suggestions that follow
+The tips here can help

-can help you avoid asthma symptoms and make your travel easier.
+you prevent asthma symptoms.
+And they will make your travel easier.

-where to go for medical care.
-Consider delaying your trip if your asthma is unstable
+for medical care.
+And think about delaying your trip if your asthma is not under control

 when you plan to leave.